 Finally, logging forests such as those in the southern US harms communities by making them more vulnerable to flooding and droughts.

-If we want to keep global warming to within 1.5 or even 2 degrees, we must stop burning fossil fuels as well as large-scale biomass.
+If we want to keep global warming to within 1.5 degrees, we must stop burning fossil fuels as well as large-scale biomass.